zahaibalig/huldra/config-readme.md

 -  **Exact Name**: `caseImageColumnRight`
 -  **Description**: This element is used to configure the right column of case image page.
-The right coulumn can be configured acording to the parameter(s) below:
+The right column can be configured acording to the parameter(s) below:

 ### Case Image Column Right Title